jagjotsingh1/Capstone-Defense/README.txt

-Capstone Defence is designed by Doug Hartley, James Bridges, Mitchell O'Hair, Jenna MacKool, Stevan Rajkovic, and Jagjot Singh.
+Capstone Defence is designed by @Jagjot Singh @James Bridges @Mitchell O'Hair

 Location:
 The website is hosted by the IP address http://34.66.171.142/.
 Please copy and paste this into the address bar into your